pstambaugh14/Docker-Registry-UI-Basic-HTTPS/README.md

 6) To now, actually make the registry itself secure via SSL! :) - Complete! (very slight configurations changed in the process of doing so). :)
 7) Re-Configured recycle_docker.sh so that it can be run without affecting overall Docker environment.  :)
 8) Still need to officially make into a service, however, added: restart=always to Registry (not UI).
+9) Added Volume point for config nginx.conf, as: Before you can push an image to the registry, you need to ensure that your registry will be able to handle large file uploads.
+Although Docker splits large image uploads into separate layers, they can sometimes be over 1GB.
+By default, Nginx has a limit of 1MB on file uploads, so you need to edit the configuration file for nginx and set the max file upload size to 2GB.:

+    client_max_body_size 2000M;

 ## Future Goals:
 1) Setup and Configure Redis Cache for improved caching. :)